 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-The accessibility toolbar sits at the bottom of each page of our website and allows you to change the text size, language and colour contrast of the website.
+The accessibility toolbar sits at the bottom of your screen and allows you to change the text size, language and colour contrast of the website.

 If you find information on our site that you think should be clearer, please tell us by emailing email@example.com.
 We will need to know the details of the page you were looking at; information you thought should be clearer and anything else you think would help us to improve this.